ritikkanotra/eventauth-android/README.md

 ### Support

-For any questions or issues, please contact [Your Contact Information].
+For any questions or issues, please contact `ritikkanotra@gmail.com`.

-**Please note:**

-* This is a template.
-Feel free to customize it further based on additional features your app has.
-* Replace `[Your Contact Information]` with your preferred method of contact (e.g., email address).
-* Update the `Technologies Used` section with the specific QR code libraries you've integrated.